I lost a good friend last month.

 4. And speaking of family, wow did she ever love them!
 You couldn’t be around Nell over a few minutes before you heard about her two sons, her sons’ wives and all her grandchildren.
 She was dearly fond of them all.

 5. I didn’t keep a tally, but it seemed like many times when a noteworthy political candidate or official visited Rock Hill, Nell met with them.
 I’m pretty sure, for instance, that she got her picture taken—and published in the local newspaper— with former S.C.
-Gov. Nikki Haley.
+Gov. Nikki Haley.6.
+As public as she was, Nell dearly treasured having her own little private space—her one-bedroom condo at Tall Oaks.
+And she often told me that she especially liked not having anyone living above her or below her.

 7. Nell religiously stayed away from egg yolks.
 She watched her cholesterol level and diet more closely than anyone I ever met.
 She urged me only to eat the egg whites, NOT the yolks.